Branding and visual elements on IEEE.org strengthen the IEEE reputation and create a consistent experience for users.

 Imagery used consistently can support the IEEE brand identity.

-*Royalty-free images are available to purchase from various stock photography collections on the Web and can be purchased for a one-time fee for usage in an unlimited number of applications, an unlimited number of times.
+*Royalty-free images are available to purchase from various stock photography collections on the digital platform and can be purchased for a one-time fee for usage in an unlimited number of applications, an unlimited number of times.

 If the text is pasted from another application, highlight the text and click on the eraser icon in the UCM editor to clear formatting.